mcdoblivion/merchize-ecommerce/README.md

 [Link to Express server app](https://github.com/mcdoblivion/Express-REST-API)

-Client app dùng để demo server app - mini project trong quá trình học tại Merchize
+Client app used to demo mini project when learning in Merchize.

+(Warning: Please don't view source code.
+You will realize it's very bad hahaha...)